dzw/caixin-spider/README.md

 * FIND A CODER!!

+* Database setup steps using Docker.

 * Actual spider code(WAT?) with incremental updating check(only fetch latest issue that not recorded locally)

 * Non-blocking mechanism

 * Ebook generation and push system

-* Introduce Workflow system for incremental updating: check Issue(if new parse new else check article), check articles(unfinished ones), generate to-crawl-list(if blank done), send to non-blocking engine. (just an idea, ref [repo](https://github.com/rbarrois/xworkflows))
+* Apply Workflow system to incremental updating: check Issue(if new parse new else check article), check articles(unfinished ones), generate to-crawl-list(if blank done), send to non-blocking engine. (just an idea, ref [repo](https://github.com/rbarrois/xworkflows))

+* Fix (hopefully) all FIXME(s) and TODO(s)

+* Organize README.md